TheTonpay/Durger-King-2.0/README.md

 # Durger King 2.0

-## This demo project demonstrates a simple store web app that accepts payment with Tonpay.
+This demo project demonstrates a simple store web app that accepts payment with Tonpay.

+# WARNING!
+Use testnet wallet